 Hot seat: Indefinite pronouns

-Students have to describe a pair of words to another student.
 Start by dividing the class into two teams.
 On each turn, one student will sit with their back to the board, facing their teammates.
 Write an indefinite pronoun, random word and tense on board behind the student in the hot seat.
 Their teammates must then describe the two words without explicitly saying them.
 Once the student in the hot seat has guessed the words correctly, they have to make a sentence that uses the pronoun and random word in the specified tense.
 Set a time limit if you wish.
 Below are some examples to get you going:

-1. nobody / work - present continuous
+1. nobody / works - Present continuous

-2. everything / eat - past continuous
+2. everything / eat - Past continuous

-3. someone / Spain - present simple
+3. someone / Spain - Present simple

-4. anytime / tiger - future
+4. anytime / tiger - Future

-5. everybody / castle - past simple
+5. everybody / castle - Past simple

 More A2 level ESL lesson plans